 I like to make myself a cup of coffee or tea and get cozy on the couch with my laptop.
 I proofread all genres of fiction such as mystery, romance, science fiction, thriller, comedy, and drama.
 You can usually find me proofreading romance novels.

 If I find myself getting too comfy I go to my desk and work.
 It’s happened where I was so cozy I started to get sleepy, couldn’t concentrate, and ended up putting the book away and napping instead.
 Sometimes I indulge—hey, part of freelancing is being able to take an afternoon nap every once in a while!

 If you’re interested in working from home (or anywhere), and working on your terms, sign up for my free Intro to Proofreading course in the box below.
 For 5 days you’ll get lessons, tips, and a test sent to your inbox!

 3:00 – 4:00 pm School Pickup & Socializing

 I put away all my work and quickly tidy up our condo.
 Then I head out to pick my son up from school.
 We usually stay in the school yard for a while so he can play.
-I also get to spend time chatting with friends and being social—often it’s the only time I get to be social during the day.
+I also get to spend time chatting with friends—often it’s the only time I get to be social and interact with other humans.

 4:00 – 7:30 pm Dinner & Family Time

 When we get home I don’t do any work.
 What I love about freelancing is that my day isn’t a huge chunk of work time—I get to play and relax!
 This time is spent doing homework, playing or reading with my son, preparing dinner, and having family time before bed.
 If the weather’s nice we’ll go for a walk or play a bit of soccer.